-Spring Arbor University offers the Bachelor of Social Work program in a variety of modalities, including face-to-face at learning sites across Michigan, a blended online and face-to-face format, and a complete degree option offered exclusively online.
-SAU also offers the BSW for traditional students in addition to a Master of Social Work degree.
+Spring Arbor University offers the Bachelor of Social Work program in a variety of modalities, including face-to-face at learning sites across Michigan, in a blended online and face-to-face format, and through the 100% online BSW.
+The BSW is available to traditional students on SAU’s Spring Arbor campus.
+SAU also offers a Master of Social Work degree.

 Individuals who earn a Bachelor of Social Work are prepared to provide social services to individuals, families, groups, organizations, and communities.
 Professional practice is guided by the values of service, social and economic justice, dignity and worth of the person, importance of human relationships, and integrity and competence in practice.